Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 Under extras, we’ve listed features that are not high priority, but nonetheless noteworthy.
 These include Wifi capabilities, included accessories, flash and video capabilities.
 Most models include batteries and charger.

-FAQs: About Travel Cameras
+FAQs About Hiking Cameras

 A: It depends entirely on your needs and preferences.
 A DSLR camera is best if you want to use the camera not only on vacation but want to take professional pictures in a variety of settings.